 - Open, charged, vibrant root and sacral chakras, that take in lots of lovely earth energy

-- Connection and contact with the physical body, especially the lower half
+- Connection and contact with the physical body, especially the lower half (feet, legs and pelvis)

 - Energetic connection with the earth: deep roots from the feet and root chakra, into our spiritual momma